tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 </james>
 <from></from>
 <james {% include timecode %}>
 <span visual=none on="?" off="?">As the series progresses, the dynamic between the two becomes even clearer.
 Arthur seems to prefer the company of Merlin to most *anyone* else.
-And though Arthur falls in love with a servant girl named Gwen, that only intensifies Merlin's hope, as <mark>it means Arthur *can* love a servant</mark>.
+And though Arthur falls in love with a servant girl named Gwen, that only intensifies Merlin's hope, as <mark x>it means Arthur *can* love a servant</mark>.

 </james>
 <from {% include citation for=page.cite.plagiarized.aretheygay_merlin at="(10:00)" %}>

 If you don't know, Gwen is this other servant girl who works in Camelot and is the son<sup class="add">[sic: daughter]</sup> of a blacksmith, is also a badass and is local friend to Merlin and Arthur and she's great.
-And although that may seem like a bad thing for a love-struck Merlin, <mark>it helps him believe that maybe Arthur can learn to love a servant</mark>.
+And although that may seem like a bad thing for a love-struck Merlin, <mark x>it helps him believe that maybe Arthur can learn to love a servant</mark>.
 His relationship with Gwen gives him hope.
 Hope that Arthur can look beyond class and love somebody for who they are.

 </from>
 <james {% include timecode %}>